BlueTot/Drift-Boss-2D/README.md

 If you don't know how to play the game, check out instructions.txt in the 'info' file attached.

 *To play the game, download all files and drag them into the same directory in your IDE (visual studio code works) and press the run button.
 *Progress is automatically stored in the game_data file.
-It is currently empty and files will be created automatically.
+When you quit the game, your progress will be updated to the file

 -- BlueTot (developer)